Efficient Active Learning with Abstention: Omitted details for

 \subsection{The perspective: Regret minimization with selective sampling}

 We view active learning as a decision making problem: at each round, the learner selects an action, suffers a loss (that may not be observable), and decides to query the label or not.
-At a high level, the learner aims at \emph{simultaneously} minimizing the regret and the number of queries; and will randomly return a classifier/decision rule at the end of the learning process.
+At a high level, the learner aims at \emph{simultaneously} minimizing the regret and the number of queries.
+The leaner returns a (randomized) classifier/decision rule at the end of the learning process.

-The perspective is inspired by the seminal results derived in \citet{dekel2012selective}, where the authors study active learning with linear regression functions and focus on standard excess error guarantees.
+The perspective is inspired by the seminal results derived in \citet{dekel2012selective}, where the authors study active learning with linear functions and focus on developing standard excess error guarantees.
 With this regret minimization perspective, we can also take advantage of fruitful results developed in the field of contextual bandits \citep{russo2013eluder, foster2020instance}.

-\paragraph{Decision making for regret minimization} To formulate the regret minimization problem, we consider the action set $\cA = \crl{+1, -1, \bot}$, where the action $+1$ (resp. $-1$) represents labeling any data point $x\in \cX$ as positive (resp. negative); and the action $\bot$ represents abstention.
+\paragraph{Decision making for regret minimization} To formulate the regret minimization problem, we consider the action set $\cA = \crl{0, 1, \bot}$, where the action $1$ (resp. $0$) represents labeling any data point $x\in \cX$ as $1$ (resp. $0$); and the action $\bot$ represents abstention.
 At each round $t \in [T]$, the learner observes a data point $x_t \in \cX$ (which can be chosen by an adaptive adversary), takes an action $a_t \in \cA$, and then suffers a loss, which is defined as